albertattard/spring-boot-camp/docs/02-data/05-postgresql.md

    $ docker-compose stop && docker system prune -f
    ```

-   The docker containers are stopped and then deleted.
+   The docker containers are first stopped and then deleted.

    ```bash
    Stopping contact-us ... done